opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 4       Under the OCBC Mortgage, the defendant and Mr Kung agreed to pay the plaintiff, on demand, all sums of moneys and liabilities due or owing to the plaintiff by the Company under the credit facilities either alone or jointly, thus the term “all-moneys mortgage”.
 This meant that both the defendant’s and Mr Kung’s liability to the plaintiff under the OCBC Mortgage would include all outstanding sums owed to the plaintiff by the Company above and beyond the value of the Property.

 5       The initial credit facilities extended by the plaintiff to the Company were up to US$8,500,000 (“the Original Facilities”).
-Subsequently, these credit facilities were increased to US$9,800,000 on 17 December 2013 and ultimately these were raised to US$10,800,000 on 17 December 2014 (“the Revised Facilities”).[\[note: 1\]](#Ftn_1)
+Subsequently, these credit facilities were increased to US$9,800,000 on 17 December 2013 and ultimately these were raised to US$10,800,000 on 17 December 2014 (“the Revised Facilities”).[^1]

-6       Mr Kung passed away on 16 April 2016.[\[note: 2\]](#Ftn_2) In May 2016, the Company failed to make payment in respect of the trade bills issued by the plaintiff under the Revised Facilities.
+6       Mr Kung passed away on 16 April 2016.[^2] In May 2016, the Company failed to make payment in respect of the trade bills issued by the plaintiff under the Revised Facilities.
 The plaintiff demanded repayment of the outstanding sum of US$1,361,977.83 plus interest from the Company, the estate of Mr Kung and the defendant under the Revised Facilities.
-When no payment was forthcoming from the Company, the plaintiff exercised its right to recall the entire banking facilities granted to the Company and demanded the sum of US$10,408,820.10 from the defendant on or around 31 May 2016.[\[note: 3\]](#Ftn_3)
+When no payment was forthcoming from the Company, the plaintiff exercised its right to recall the entire banking facilities granted to the Company and demanded the sum of US$10,408,820.10 from the defendant on or around 31 May 2016.[^3]

 7       Pursuant to the OCBC Mortgage, the plaintiff exercised its right to take possession of the Property on 10 June 2016.
-The defendant did not object and gave the plaintiff vacant possession of the Property on or about 9 July 2016.[\[note: 4\]](#Ftn_4) The plaintiff set off the outstanding sums under the Revised Facilities against the defendant’s savings account maintained with the plaintiff the sums of S$27,504.13 and S$925.27 on 21 July 2016 and 24 August 2016 respectively.
+The defendant did not object and gave the plaintiff vacant possession of the Property on or about 9 July 2016.[^4] The plaintiff set off the outstanding sums under the Revised Facilities against the defendant’s savings account maintained with the plaintiff the sums of S$27,504.13 and S$925.27 on 21 July 2016 and 24 August 2016 respectively.
 On or around 18 August 2016, the plaintiff further set off another sum of S$5,606.34 from the defendant’s time deposit account maintained with the plaintiff against the outstanding sums owing under the Revised Facilities.
-The Property was sold by the plaintiff on or around 14 November 2016 at the price of S$7,250,000 and the plaintiff received S$6,887,993.73.[\[note: 5\]](#Ftn_5)
+The Property was sold by the plaintiff on or around 14 November 2016 at the price of S$7,250,000 and the plaintiff received S$6,887,993.73.[^5]

 8       In this suit, the plaintiff now seeks to claim the outstanding sums of US$4,888,114.64 and S$25,348.23 under the Revised Facilities from the defendant.
 However, the defendant contends that she is not liable under the OCBC Mortgage for the entire sum due under the Revised Facilities because the OCBC Mortgage was invalid.
 The defendant’s case is that the mortgage she intended to execute on 22 January 2013 was one in which her liability would be limited only to the Property and/or the value thereof.
 She did not know that the OCBC Mortgage was an all-moneys mortgage and thus she invokes the defence of _non est factum_.